A new key biodiversity platform for cross sectoral collaboration

-The Climate Investment Coalition will act as a primary force in the world for mobilising financial commitments towards green investments for the coming decade
+The Climate Investment Coalition will act as a primary force in the world for mobilising financial commitments towards investments in climate solutions this decade

 2021